How to write presentations using Bruce the Presentation Tool

 quad-based decoration

 You may draw quads on the page which will appear under any content.
-The quads may have gradients by specifying different colors for each corner.
+The quads may have color gradients by specifying different colors for each corner.
 The syntax for specifying a quad is:

-quad:C<color spec>;Vx1,y1;Vx2,y2;Vx3,y3;Vx4,y4
+:quad:C<color spec>;Vx1,y1;Vx2,y2;Vx3,y3;Vx4,y4

 Quad vertex color carries over if it's not specified for each vertex, allowing either solid color or blending.